 Children are expected to write frequently in a range of forms.
 This may be responses to a text, filling in text feature grids, short writing tasks such as writing as a character or writing a whole story or report as an extended piece of writing.

-In the new English curriculum, grammar, punctuation and spelling now play a key role in the children’s writing.
-In Upper Key Stage 2 the children have daily dedicated time to be taught spelling and grammar rules.
-They are then given focused spelling or grammar tasks to practise.
-These skills are referred to during English lessons and children are encouraged to integrate their grammar and spelling learning within their writing.
-In lower KS2 the children have discrete SPaG lessons at least twice per week and in KS1 once per week.
+In the English curriculum, grammar, punctuation and spelling play a key role in the children’s writing.
+In KS2 the children have discrete daily SPaG lessons and in KS1 they have a dedicated SPaG lesson once per week.
 At the beginning of each literacy lesson we have a 10 minute SPaG starter to reinforce key skills.

 We have worked hard to try and make exciting links between the topics in each year group and the texts that they are focussing on in their literacy lessons.
-Below you can view the literacy overviews for each year group for the current topic cycle.
+Below you can view the literacy overview for our school.